 - Its first commercial nuclear power reactor began operating in 1974.

-- Nuclear Energy requirements are expected to increase by 2.5 times by 2025…translating to a potential for 1.25 million pounds of U3O8 annually
+- Nuclear Energy requirements are expected to increase by 2.5 times by 2025, representing a potential consumption of approximately 1.25 million pounds of U3O8 annually.

-nuclear industry is currently sourced from outside the country
+- All uranium used by the Argentine nuclear industry is currently sourced from outside the country.